-Enjoy a day of leisure and choose from a variety of optional activities, including Table Mountain or a Stellenbosch wine tour.
+Enjoy a day of leisure and choose from a variety of optional activities, including a trip to Table Mountain or a Stellenbosch wine tour.
 (B)

 Day 4 — Cape Town/Johannesburg

-Fly to Johannesburg and transfer to the hotel.
-Meet your CEO and enjoy a traditional South African “braai” (barbecue) welcome dinner in the evening.
+Fly to Johannesburg and transfer to our hotel.
+Meet your CEO and enjoy a traditional South African braai (barbecue) welcome dinner in the evening.
 (B,D)

 Day 5 — Johannesburg/Kruger National Park

 Enjoy a full day scenic drive along the famed Panorama Route with stops at Blyde River Canyon, Bourke's Luck Potholes, and God's Window.
-Continue to our tented camp located just outside Kruger National Park and this evening enjoy a delicious South African dinner on the deck or in the boma.
+Continue to our tented camp located just outside Kruger National Park.
+This evening, enjoy a delicious South African dinner on the deck or in the boma.
 (B,D)

 Day 6 — Kruger National Park

 Enjoy a morning wildlife safari drive through Kruger National Park in an open vehicle.
-Take in views of the abundant wildlife including elephants, lions and giraffe.
-Afterwards, opt to take an afternoon safari drive, wildlife bush walk, or relax on the deck with views of the watering hole - a popular spot for animals to visit.
+Take in views of the abundant wildlife including elephants, lions, and giraffe.
+Afterward, opt to take an afternoon safari drive or a wildlife bush walk, or relax on the deck with views of the watering hole--a popular spot for animals to visit.
 (B)